-On October 6, 2020, the Company received final approval from the Supreme Court of British Columbia (the "Court") for the Company's Plan of Arrangement approved by securityholders on September 14, 2020 to implement the Company's previously announced Recapitalization Transaction.
+On October 5, 2020, the Company received final approval from the Supreme Court of British Columbia (the "Court") for the Company's Plan of Arrangement approved by securityholders on September 14, 2020 to implement the Company's previously announced Recapitalization Transaction.

-The Recapitalization Transaction is subject to necessary legal, regulatory and stock exchange approvals.
+The Recapitalization Transaction is subject to necessary legal, regulatory, and stock exchange approvals.
 At present, there can be no assurance that the Company will receive the necessary approvals to conclude the Recapitalization Transactions.

-Additional details on the Recapitalization Transaction can be found in Note 17 to the unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2020.
+Additional details on the Recapitalization Transaction can be found in Note 17 to the condensed interim consolidated financial statements for the three and nine months ended September 30, 2020.